 LPO or CRO can differ to some extent, based on what your ask is, but there are a number of key elements that should always be put in place to make it work effectively.
 Some businesses have the size and budget to constantly test new ideas with their landing pages, while others just follow general best practices and business standards to make sure they don’t scare people away.
+At the most basic level, you need to provide your user with the easiest experience to provide them what they want and what you want…to sell to them.
+It becomes about user experience (UX).
 Below are some key aspects.

 - Analytics: Make sure you have Google analytics or some sort of metrics set up to see what visitors do when they come to your site.
 Otherwise, you are just guessing.
 Analytics can tell when and where people are leaving your page, and when selling online, can actually follow the visitor all the way through the sales funnel so you can find out if your forms are too complicated or your message is too long based on where you lose the most people in this funnel.